vimm0/auto-script/tipsandtricks/js/secretofjavascriptninja/README.md

 to the given HTML?
 * How many events can a web application handle at once?
 Why must browsers use an event queue to process events?
+* In what situations might callback functions be used syn- chronously?
+Asynchronously?
+* What’s the difference between an arrow function and a function expression?
+* Why might you need to use default parameter values in a function?